mtharrison/bomb/README.md

 ###Example

-Let's say we want to serve all the files in our public directory:
+Let's say we want to serve all the css, js and HTML files in our public directory:

     ├── index.js
         └── public
             ├── example.css
             ├── example.js
+            ├── other.txt
             ├── example.png
             └── other
                 └── index.html